Seanm07/Leaderboard/README.md

-# Leaderboard
+# Sean's GamePickle Leaderboard
-Compatible and tested with Unity 4, Unity 5 and Unity 2017
+Compatible and tested with Unity 4, Unity 5 and Unity 2017.
+It works by sending GET requests to our server which runs mysql queries which are cached with memcaching and flushed upon submitting new scores.

 ## Setup
 - Import LeaderboardManager.cs